Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 After training, we can discard the encoder component for sampling and leverage the trained mapping of the partial condition sets to the prior distribution and the decoder component as an autoregressive generator.
-While the generator alone cannot certify assembly or morphology, we can rigorously evaluate (i) \textbf{novelty}, measured relative to the training set, (ii) \textbf{diversity} and the \textbf{similarity structure} of the generated set (to verify guidance without collapse), and (iii) \textbf{condition matching} against the requested descriptors.
+While the generator alone cannot certify assembly or morphology, we can rigorously evaluate (i) \textbf{conditional generalization} on held-out test data, (ii) \textbf{novelty}, measured relative to the training set, (iii) \textbf{diversity} and the \textbf{similarity structure} of the generated set (to verify guidance without collapse), and (iv) \textbf{condition matching} against the requested descriptors.
+Importantly, these metrics are reported as a descriptive properties of the generated ensembles (e.g., to check against memorization or collapse) and are not inherently used as a performance or quality criterion; functional relevance is defined later.

+We firstly report a teacher-forced, token-level negative log-likelihood on a held-out test set as a measure for conditional generalization.
+Concretely, for each test peptide we condition the decoder on the same subset of observed descriptors available in the dataset, as specified by the mask $m$.
+As seen in Table~\ref{tab:heldout-ppl}, under this observed-mask conditioning, we obtain a mean per-token cross-entropy of $\approx 0.51$ nats (perplexity $\approx 1.67$).
+Performance is similar when conditioning on all descriptors for complete-case samples (perplexity $\approx 1.63$) and when applying additional random masking (50\%) on top of the observed fields (perplexity $\approx 1.69$).
+Overall, these results support that the conditional decoder assigns high likelihood to unseen peptides and that its likelihood remains stable under partial conditioning.